DreamHollow/CMakeEasy/README.md

 *THE EASY WAY*

+If you're on Linux:

+[If the build.sh script is not executable]:

-If you're on Linux, you can just change the build.sh script to "executable" through the properties menu, then run the script by double clicking it.
+You can just change the build.sh script to "executable" through the properties menu, then run the script by double clicking it.

+If you are on a Linux distribution that does not allow you to do this in your desktop environment, just navigate to your local CMakeEasy folder and use this command:
+`sudo chmod +x build.sh`

+[If it is]:

 The build.sh script automatically runs the CMakeEasy installation process.